About region » Socio-economic development » Human resources and labour potential

 Placement of enterprises in Leningrad region provides access to labour market of Saint Petersburg.
 Commuting is the main trend of labour market of Leningrad region and Saint Petersburg, because in fact the region and the city form a united labour market.
 Everyday commuting from Leningrad region to Saint Petersburg is about 200,000 people, from Saint Petersburg to the region – about 50,000 people.

-In 2019 the average salary in Leningrad region was 45,600 rubles which is 3.9% less than the average salary in Russia and much lower than salary in Moscow and Saint Petersburg.
+In 2020 the average salary in Leningrad region amounted to 48,271 rubles (106.3% in comparison with 2019) which is 3.9% less than the average salary in Russia and much lower than salary in Moscow and Saint Petersburg.

 Продолжая использовать сайт, вы соглашаетесь на сбор файлов cookie